 If Marketplace coverage costs more than “8%” of families income then you qualify for the same exemption from purchasing health insurance and from owing the fee.

 Find out If You Qualify for an Affordability Exemption

 The best way to find out if you qualify for an affordability exemption is by filling out the worksheet on page 10 of the 8965 – Exemptions worksheet.
 It is possible for one family member to qualify for an exemption, but not the other one.

 Affordability Exemption Vs. Affordable Workplace Coverage

-Employer sponsored coverage costing more than “9.5%” of MAGI for employee-only should not be confused with an affordability exemption from the fee for not having insurance.
-The affordability exemption requires the lowest-priced coverage available to you or a household member would cost more than “8%” of your household MAGI for self only coverage.
-Thus it is possible for an employee or family member to be exempt from the fee, but not be eligible for marketplace subsides.
+Employer-sponsored coverage costing more than “9.5%” of MAGI for employee-only should not be confused with an affordability exemption from the fee for not having insurance.
+The affordability exemption requires the lowest-priced coverage available to you or a household member would cost more than “8%” of your household MAGI for self-only coverage.
+Thus it is possible for an employee or family member to be exempt from the fee, but not be eligible for marketplace subsidies.
 This is sometimes called “the family affordability glitch“.While the above may seem fair, it has actually caused many families to be priced out of truly affordable health insurance.
-Let’s take a closer look at why employer sponsored coverage that is considered affordable can actually lead to unaffordability and what you can do about it.
+Let’s take a closer look at why employer-sponsored coverage that is considered affordable can actually lead to unaffordability and what you can do about it.

 Is Affordability Based on Household Income or Employee Only Income?